effekseer/EffekseerForUnity/docs/Contents_en/top.md

 - In the Forward renderer of DirectX 11, only the GameView on the Editor, the front and back of the 3D model are reversed.
 Please change the Culling setting on Effekseer.

 ## Todo {#todo}
-- Support some new Graphics API (Metal, Vulkan)
+- Rendering with native graphics API (Metal, Vulkan)
 - Controll point lights
 - Collision to particles